hermescenter/DPOpenData/README.md

 a) Preliminarly develop the mapping schema

-b) Engage and coordinate country-level EDRi NGO members requesting a support
+b) Involve and coordinate the members of [EDRi NGOs](https://edri.org/about-us/our-network/) at national level.

-c) Develop a common FOIA request and send them to all the DPA
+c) Support NGOs in drafting a specific FOIA for the relevant countries and send it to the DPAs

 d) Keep tracks of the requests/responses